fwhezfwhez/go-BinaryTree/README.md

 BTree realization in go

+interface.go is can be referred but the real method api should use BinaryNode.go'own

 **if you find any bug or want to add new requirement,call me at 1728565484@qq.com,or submit your issur above**

 **start**